IMPROVEMENT IS SUGGESTED AFTER 5 MONTHS OF WORKING WITH HER PROGRESSIVE DOCTOR AND UTILIZING PREVENTATIVE THERAPIES.

 This examination was performed using a high-resolution computerized thermal imaging camera in a controlled environment after following strict pre-imaging protocols.
 Thermography attempts to detect signs of physiological stress, inflammation and/or stability.
 The purpose is to raise body health awareness and promote wellness.
 It is not a screening examination for internal disease and cannot replace other screening or diagnostic examinations.

-Thermal imaging helps determine a woman’s risk for currently having breast cancer or developing it in the future by looking at the surface temperature of the breasts.
+Thermal imaging provides a window into your whole health.
+It helps warn us of inflammation that could develop into disease, determine a woman’s risk for currently having breast cancer or developing it in the future by looking at the surface temperature of the breasts.
 This information can be used to help determine when additional testing is necessary, to improve the accuracy of finding cancer on other examinations, and sometimes aids in monitoring treatment.
-Thermography is an adjunct screening and does not replace mammography, ultrasound and/or MRI.
+Thermography is an adjunct screening and does not replace other diagnostic tests.

 Thermal breast imaging is a functional test to evaluate temperature as an indicator of metabolic and/or angiogenic (blood vessel) activity.
 It does not directly detect or diagnose cancer but can indicate the level of risk for breast cancer.
 Causes of increased heat which Thermography may image include a variety of conditions including cancer, inflammation, infection, healing scars, benign tumors, and others.

 An abnormal thermal finding is not a guarantee that cancer is present, nor is a low risk thermal image a guarantee that cancer is not present.
-Thermal imaging is an adjunctive screening and does not replace other tests, such as mammography.
 It is not independently diagnostic of pathology.
 Thermography is a topographical infrared mapping technology which does not see inside the body.
 When Thermography is abnormal other imaging is necessary to validate and localize disease.

 Breast Thermography is intended to monitor breast health over time.
 Each woman has distinct thermal patterns, like a “thermal fingerprint”, which should not change substantially from year to year.
 Baseline studies for comparison are therefore important.
 Follow-up Thermograms may then identify changes that could represent physiological differences that warrant additional investigation.